Deakin University School of Medicine

-Deakin University's School of Medicine is based at the Waurn Ponds campus in Geelong, Victoria, Australia.
-It offers a four-year, graduate-entry, Doctor of Medicine (MD) degree.
+Deakin University School of Medicine is a medical school based in the state of Victoria, Australia.
+It offers a four-year, graduate-entry, Doctor of Medicine (M.D.) degree.
+Students must complete a Bachelor’s degree before entry, together with GAMSAT/MCAT test and a medical interview.
+Course entry is highly competitive with more than 3600 domestic applicants indicated Deakin as a preference for 130 MD places in 2023-2024 via GEMSAS, making it one of the most applied-to medical schools in Australia.

-The medical degree is a 4 year course, with 2 years of pre-clinical education at the University campus in Waurn Ponds, and then 2 years clinical education and experience in one of 5 clinical schools.
+The medical degree is a 4-year postgraduate course, with 2 years of pre-clinical education at the University campus in Waurn Ponds, and then 2 years clinical education at one of the 5 clinical schools (4 in regional Victoria and 1 in Melbourne).

-The School has also developed other new undergraduate and postgraduate programs, namely Optometry, Medical Imaging, Agricultural Health and Medicine, Units in the Bachelor of Biomedical Science and Health Science Majors, Bachelor of Health and Medical Science Honours, and a Masters in Clinical Leadership.
+The School has also developed other new undergraduate and postgraduate programs, namely Optometry, Medical Imaging, Agricultural Health and Medicine, Bachelor of Biomedical Science, Health and Medical Science, Master of Surgical Research and Master in Clinical Leadership.